-The stand model has legs that allow it to stand on its own.
-Some users feel this is safer and sturdier than the handheld, which is helpful when incorporating extra features like waffle cuts and juliennes.
+The stand model has legs that allow it to stand up on its own.
+Some users feel this is safer and sturdier than the handheld type, which is helpful when incorporating extra features like waffle cuts and juliennes.

 Another design feature to note is whether the blade adjustments are fixed or rolling.

-A rolling adjustment allows you to vary the width to your precise specifications, but it might be difficult to replicate a slice down to the exact fraction of a millimeter.
+A rolling adjustment allows you to vary the width to your precise specifications, though it might be difficult to replicate a slice down to the exact fraction of a millimeter.

-Most mandolines come with a food holder of some sort.
-This functions like a handle that clips onto the food, so that you can slide your ingredient along the ramp without putting your fingers too close to the blade.
+Most mandolines come with a food holder or safety guard.
+This functions like a handle that clips onto the food, so you can slide your ingredients along the ramp without putting your fingers too close to the blade.

-The efficacy of the model’s food holder is a vital determiner of whether or not the mandoline is a safe purchase.
-Some models clip into the ramp so that each slice is straight, while others are freestanding and rely on the user’s control.
+Some models clip into the ramp so that each slice is straight and uniform, while others are freestanding and rely on the user’s control.